Nightmare1367/Austin-Law-Julie-s-Party-Hire/README.md

-Austin Law
-Julie's Party Hire Program
+Julie's Party Hire (CHecking Validity)

-This program is designed for Julie who runs a party hire store.
-The program allows the user to insert their name, receipt number, item the hired and the amount they hired, the program also allows the user to append their details and print it onto the window which allows the user to view their order.
-After reviewing the order they are able to delete their order.
+This version checks if there are any empty entry boxes or if there are numbers or letters in the wrong entry box.
+If the code detects empty entry boxes, the program will show a message saying "Required" next to the empty entry box.
+If the code detects numbers or letters in the wrong entry box, then the program will show a message saying "Can't have letters" or "Can't have numbers" next to the entry box which detected the error.